-ITEM DUE DATES ServSafe Training (Assure that at least one supervisor overseeing food preparation has current ServSafe certification) October 31, 2022 (or within 30 days of hire for new staff) Start Up Access to the Partner Portal for key staff October 31, 2022 (or within 30 days of hire for new key staff) Items Current & Pending Documents December 15, 2022 (or within 30 days of hire for new staff or funding changes) Strategies for Collaboration and Non- Duplication December 30, 2022
+START UP ITEM DUE DATE ServSafe Training & Certification (At least one supervisor overseeing food preparation needs current ServSafe certification) October 31, 2023 (or within 30 days of hire for new staff) Access to the Partner Portal (For key staff) October 31, 2023 (or within 30 days of hire for new key staff) Access to Connect Space (For key staff) October 31, 2023 (or within 30 days of hire for new key staff) Current & Pending Document (For key staff) December 15, 2023 (or within 30 days of hire for new staff or funding changes) Strategies for Collaboration and Non- Duplication December 29, 2023

-For reporting due dates, refer to pages 28 and 29.
+Dates subject to change by MFF.
+For reporting due dates, refer to pages 27 and 28.